 Ariel Conn, the person behind ScienceGhost

-In my professional life, I run a consultancy where I deal with ethical, legal, and technical issues around autonomous weapons, and I work with a variety of organizations that are trying to prevent catastrophic and existential risks, especially those associated with artificial intelligence, climate change, and nuclear weapons.
+In my professional life, I run a consultancy where I deal with ethical, legal, technical and policy issues around autonomous weapons and artificial intelligence.
+I also work with a variety of organizations that are trying to prevent catastrophic and existential risks, especially those risks associated with artificial intelligence, climate change, and nuclear weapons.
 I was listed as one of 2023’s 100 Brilliant Women in AI Ethics.

 Over the years, I’ve interned or worked with such organizations as NASA, the Idaho National Laboratory, the National Energy Technology Laboratory, Virginia Tech, the Future of Life Institute, MIT, the Association for the Advancement

 of Artificial Intelligence, and the IEEE Standards Association.

 I’m an invited speaker to events around the world on topics including autonomous weapons, AI policy and ethics, global catastrophic risk, climate change, and more.
 And I’ve even given statements about autonomous weapons on the floor of the United Nations.

 I live in beautiful, sunny Colorado with my husband and two dogs.

 I’ve been a fierce advocate of science for decades, and I’ve spent most of the past decade researching, reporting on, and communicating various scientific and technical advancements.
 I try to go straight to the source whenever possible,

 preferably interviewing scientists directly or reading original scientific papers and books on a subject.